Hoshiharetsu/CS210-Projects/README.md

 #### Banking Application:

-This project addressed practicing pseudocoding along with development of an application that handles interest growth overtime based on initial investment values and percents of growth.
+This project addressed practicing pseudo-coding along with development of an application that handles interest growth overtime based on initial investment values and percents of growth.

 #### Clock Application:

-This application combines user input and dual clock controls that track both 12 and 24 hour time simultaniously.
+This application combines user input and dual clock controls that track both 12 and 24 hour time simultaneously.

 #### Grocery Application: